2013 NCAA Division I men's basketball tournament

 The tournament featured several notable upsets.
 For the first time since 1991, at least one team seeded #9 through #15 won at least once in the tournament.
 The most notable was Florida Gulf Coast University of the Atlantic Sun Conference, who made their tournament debut in only their second year of Division I eligibility.
 They upset Georgetown and San Diego State in their first two games, becoming the first #15 seed to advance to the regional semifinals (where they were defeated by Florida).
 For the first time since 2010, a #14 seed won as Harvard defeated New Mexico in the West Region.
 The same region saw #13 La Salle, who won in the opening round, defeat #4 Kansas State and #12 Mississippi defeat #5 Wisconsin.
 In addition to that, the region's top seed, Gonzaga, was defeated in the round of 32 by eventual region winner Wichita State, who defeated La Salle in the Sweet Sixteen.

-Two other teams also earned their first ever NCAA Tournament victory: Ivy League champion Harvard and Mid-Eastern Athletic Conference (MEAC) champion North Carolina A&T.
+Two other teams also earned their first ever NCAA Tournament victory: Ivy League champion Harvard and Mid-Eastern Athletic Conference (MEAC) champion North Carolina A&T. Another school, Liberty, won the Big South tournament to become the second 20-loss team to make the field, after Coppin State did that in 2008.

+Tournament procedure

+A total of 68 teams entered the 2013 tournament.
+A total of 32 automatic bids are awarded to each program that won a conference tournament.
+The remaining 36 bids are issued "at-large", with selections extended by the NCAA Selection Committee.
+The Selection Committee also seeds the entire field from 1 to 68.

+Eight teams—the four lowest-seeded automatic qualifiers and the four lowest-seeded at-large teams—played in the First Four (the successor to what had been popularly known as "play-in games" through the 2010 tournament).
+The winners of these games advanced to the main tournament bracket.